50 United Nations Plaza

 You can get them at 450 Golden Gate.
 Schedule an appointment online or call (415) 844-9759.

-Once you’re there, turn right after entering past security, then the MSO office is directly across from IRS.
+Once you’re there, turn right after entering past security, then the office for the MSO Credentialing Center is directly across from IRS.
 This is also where you can get your card activated.

 Attend GSA and TTS orientation?

 GSA onboarding is typically conducted on Mondays at 50 UN Plaza.
 TTS SF onboarding takes place after GSA orientation at our office suite.
 You should receive an email confirming the times that you will meet with your team.

 Find out everything I need to know about working in SF?

 Whether you’re new at TTS and are joining the SF office or you’re a long-time TTS member relocating to SF, here’s an office onboarding checklist for you: